 Once the polls close, it is time to count the ballots and find out who won.
 During this time, the doors of the polling station are locked: no one is allowed to enter or leave until the counting is done.

-- First, Elections Canada officials open the ballot boxes and count the ballots.
+- First, election officers open the ballot boxes and count the ballots.

-- The deputy returning officer records the number of votes for each candidate on a Statement of the Vote.
+- The election officers record the number of votes for each candidate on a Statement of the Vote.
 They also record the number of rejected ballots.

 - The ballots and other election documents are sealed in the ballot box and delivered to the returning officer.